leinardi/gkraken/README.md

 ## Project in Maintenance mode
 <img src="/art/gkraken.png" width="256" align="right" hspace="0" />

 This project is now in maintenance mode.
-I am not planning to develop any new feature nor to support any new Kraken device.
+New features will be added only via Contributor's MR.
 I also don't own a NZXT Kraken anymore so I am unable to test GKraken myself.
-If you want to help with the testing, please join the discord server of the project: https://discord.gg/Q33n3UC.
+If you want to help with a code contribution or testing with your device, please join the discord server of the project: https://discord.gg/Q33n3UC.

 ## Screenshots
 <img src="/art/screenshot-09.png" width="844"/>